dsteinberg/libcluster/README.txt

 For best clustering results, I have found the following tips may help:

-1)  Look at a histogram of each dimension of your data if possible.
-Make sure it looks somewhat like a mixture of Gaussians.
+1)  Garbage in = garbage out.
+Make sure your assumptions about the data are reasonable for the type of cluster distribution you use.
+For instance, if
+    your observations do not resemble a mixture of Gaussians in feature space, then it may not be appropriate to use Gaussian clusters.

-2)  Pre-scaling your data may help too.
-For instance, when you have all of your data, standardising (or whitening) it will help, i.e.
+2)  For Gaussian clusters: standardising or whitening your data may help, i.e.

-    if X is an NxD matrix of observations you wish to cluster, you may get better results if you use a standardised (whitened) version of it, X*,
+    if X is an NxD matrix of observations you wish to cluster, you may get better results if you use a standardised version of it, X*,

     X* = C * ( X - mean(X) ) / std(X)